 Book: No need, just show up!

 The beaches in Croatia aren’t known to be sandy, but they’ve still got a lot going for them!
 The beach at Lone Bay, near Rovinj, is part a protected park forest and one of the most popular beaches in the area.
 The water is gorgeously green and blue, and the pebbled beach attracts swimmers and lots of families with kids.
-Just a few meters from shore you can relax in the shade of centuries-old trees and grab a bite at a snack bar.
+Just a few meters from shore you can relax in the shade of centuries-old trees and grab a bite at a snack machine just like the ones from Vending machines adelaide.
 The beach provides gorgeous views, best seen from the pedal-boats which you can rent on site.
 There is also a beach bar with refreshments and music, and a great selection of restaurants serving freshly-caught seafood.
 And while you are in the area, take a short late-afternoon walk along the green path to the centre of Rovinj-Rovigno for even more family fun and entertainment.

 5. Explore the Adriatic at Aquarium Pula

 Price: Adults – €14.00 | Children (7-18 years) – €10.00 | Children (3-7 years) – €7.00